-Once a user is represented on both of your organizations platforms, Mio can then sync the users so a message sent by someone in one platform will show up natively in the other.
+Once a user is represented on both of your organization's platforms, Mio can then sync the users so a message sent by someone on one platform will show up natively on the other.

 Does Mio require a guest account to sync with Microsoft Teams?

 No. If your users have existing accounts for Microsoft Teams, Mio can use those accounts instead.
 Read about Account Sync.

 What are the benefits of using Microsoft Teams guest accounts?

 Guest accounts automate the authentication process, unlike regular user accounts which require a one-time authentication from the user.
 This automated process offers a more native experience and eliminates friction for the end user.

 User Sync with guest accounts is the best option for organizations who need cross-platform messaging for their users but don’t already pay for licenses (and don't want to start paying).